Luccatag/ContactAgendaApi/README.md

   - Client-side validation with regex patterns
   - Server-side validation before API calls
   - User-friendly error messages and real-time validation
+- **Axios integration completed**
+  - Replaced all fetch calls with axios for consistency
+  - Centralized API service with proper error handling
+  - Enhanced error messages and timeout configuration
+  - Type-safe API calls with TypeScript support

 ## 🚧 Next Steps
 1. **Add unit/integration tests for backend**
    - Create a test project and add tests for Service, Repository (including JSON persistence), and Dapper endpoints.
 2. ~~**Refactor frontend to use component-based structure**~~ ✅ **COMPLETED**
    - ~~Modularize UI and views for maintainability.~~
-3. **Use axios for all API calls in frontend**
+3. ~~**Use axios for all API calls in frontend**~~ ✅ **COMPLETED**
-   - Replace fetch with axios in Vue components for consistency and better error handling.
+   - ~~Replace fetch with axios in Vue components for consistency and better error handling.~~
 4. **Implement Pinia for state management (optional)**
    - Use Pinia to manage contacts state in frontend.
 5. **Add frontend test coverage**